ukushu/IAppRater/README.md

                     )
 ```
 * - min app launches = 2
-* - min days after first app launch = 2
+* - min days after first app launch = 3
 * 0 - input of IAppRater's "self" for using some properties if needed for some custom purposes with them
 * 1 - if application state is .idle or .paused
-* 2 - if some sessions duration is larger than 5 hrs
+* 2 - if some sessions duration is larger than 5 hrs (had made after `appRater.firstLaunchDate` )
 * 3 - if user have never rated app.
 But if he is rated at least once - never show "rate app" button to user

 ## 🇺🇦🇺🇦🇺🇦 UKRAINE NEEDS YOUR SUPPORT! 🇺🇦🇺🇦🇺🇦